w1bur/w1bur.github.io/_posts/2015-2-3-Echolink-W1BUR-L-online.md

 ---

 We have at least the internet portion of W1BUR-L online.
-As we get increasing access to the new shack, I can get the RF transmit portion working.
+As we get increasing access to the original Photonics Center shack, I can get the RF transmit portion working.